karagenit/history/README.md

 - `status.sh` gives you the current number of unsaved lines in the current `~/.bash_history` file
 - `save.sh` moves the `~/.bash_history` file into the `data/` directory with the current timestamp
-- `analyze.rb` parses all of the saved files, lists your most popular commands, and spits out a `results.json` file
+- `analyze.rb` parses all of the saved files, lists your most popular commands, and spits out the JSON files containing the results
-- `graph.r` visually displays the `results.json` file (including a bar plot of your top 10 commands and your usage of git over time - more coming soon!)
+- `graph.r` visually displays the JSON files

 ## Results